thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Fix: Extension updates running on every page load of plugins.php when using multisite
 * Fix: edd_test_ajax_works() request firing on every page load
 * Fix: Incorrect price ID added to the cart when two purchase buttons are on the same page
-* Fix: Fatal error when using price_id in the purchase_link short code
+* Fix: Fatal error when using price_id in the purchase_link shortcode
 * Fix: Shopping cart squished in the Twenty Fifteen theme
 * Fix: Removed unused variables in edd_get_register_fields()
 * Fix: Incorrect quantity field displayed when a variable priced item with multi-purchase mode enabled is in the vart